prcore/docs/content/workflow/project-operations/check-project-status.md

 - `TRAINED`: The plugin has trained the model and is ready to be used.
 - `ACTIVATING`: The plugin is activating, and after the activation, the plugin status will be changed to `STREAMING`.
 - `STREAMING`: The plugin is expecting new streaming events.
-- If the status is not empty and not one of the above, it means the plugin is in an error state, and the content will be the error message.
+- `ERROR`: The plugin is in an error state.
+The error message will be in the `error` field.

 #### Prescription type